-- 'Supply 2040' a programme that delivers network infrastructure improvements that will help us to move water to where and when it is needed - Maximise use of our existing sources of water, including full use of imports of water - → Building a new reservoir in Oxfordshire, which we refer to as the South East Strategic Reservoir, to provide an extra 100 MI/d by the late 2030s - ➤ A transfer of water via the Grand Union Canal which could provide an additional 50 Ml/d in the longer term or as an alternative to the reservoir development - An alternative strategic transfer solution from South - Lincolnshire that could provide up to 100 MI/d if required in the longer term.
+- 'Supply 2040' a programme that delivers network infrastructure improvements that will help us to move water to where and when it is needed - Maximise use of our existing sources of water, including full use of imports of water - → Building a new reservoir in Oxfordshire, which we refer to as the South East Strategic Reservoir, to provide an extra 100 MI/d by the late 2030s.
+We will also continue to liaise with neighbouring water companies to examine the potential to use water trading, possibly via the proposed Severn Thames Transfer scheme, to act as an alternative source of water on the River Thames - A transfer of water via the Grand Union Canal which could provide an additional 50 MI/d in the longer term or as an alternative to the reservoir development - → An alternative strategic transfer solution from South Lincolnshire that could provide up to 100 MI/d if required in the longer term.